 SONI assesses the present and future transmission system against these standards and, when breaches are forecast, establishes plans to address these breaches.
 However, in some limited circumstances it may be more appropriate to seek derogation in the case, such as economic reasons.
-This derogation would be directed by The Utility Regulator following consultation with SONI and materially affected electricity undertakings, including the TAO and the TSO of Ireland.
+This derogation would be directed by The Utility Regulator following consultation with SONI and materially affected electricity undertakings, including the TO and the TSO of Ireland.

-3.3 Roles and Responsibilities
+Roles and Responsibilities 3.3

-There are three parties licensed to participate in the transmission of electricity in Electricity Networks Northern Ireland.
-Northern Ireland (NIE Networks) is responsible for the development and maintenance of the transmission system in accordance with the Transmission Interface Arrangements (TIA), as mandated by Condition 18 of the SONI licence.
-SONI holds the Transmission System Operator licence and is responsible for the operation and planning of the transmission Moyle Interconnector Limited also holds a transmission licence as the system. owner of the interconnector to Scotland.
+There are three parties licensed to participate in the transmission of electricity in Northern Ireland.
+Northern Ireland Electricity Networks (NIE Networks) is responsible for the development and maintenance of the transmission system in accordance with the NIE Networks Licence and the Transmission Interface Arrangements (TIA), as mandated by Condition 18 of the SONI licence and Condition 17 of the NIE Networks Transmission licence.
+SONI holds the Transmission System Operator licence and is responsible for the operation and planning of the transmission system.
+Moyle Interconnector Limited also holds a transmission licence as the owner of the interconnector to Scotland.